Jedwabne: Soviet occupation

 Following the Soviet invasion of eastern Poland in fulfillment of the Molotov–Ribbentrop Pact, between 1939 and 1941 the Soviet NKVD conducted anti-Polish repression.
 It was preceded by a successful Soviet attack against a Polish partisan unit stationed in the Kobielne Wilderness.
 In 1940 the town had 3,985 residents: 3,670 Poles, 250 Jews, and 65 Belarusians.
 The NKVD arrested a number of residents and their families and deported them to Siberia.
+Several Poles who were either born or lived and worked in Jedwabne were murdered by the Russians in the Katyn massacre in 1940.

 German occupation

 On 23 June 1941, as part of Operation Barbarossa, German troops reoccupied Jedwabne.
 Jewish refugees from Wizna and Radziłów, where on 7 July Jews were burned alive in a barn, took refuge in Jedwabne.